 - Improves circulation and skin.
 Extreme cold can boost circulation and blood flow – forcing blood to the surface of the skin and in the process making your complexion look clearer and healthier.
 Being immersed in cold water may also help reduce some inflammatory skin conditions like rosacea and the relaxing benefits of swimming can minimise stress-induced flare-ups in conditions like acne, eczema and psoriasis and skin itching – something many menopausal women complain about.

 - Produces post-swim euphoria.
-The heady mix of exercise and exposure to cold water triggers the release of dopamine, the body’s feel-good chemicals and this coupled with the buzz and freedom felt when wild water swimming all contributes to the fabled ‘high’ following a bracing swim.
+The heady mix of exercise and exposure to cold water triggers the release of dopamine, one of the body’s feel-good chemicals and this coupled with the buzz and freedom felt when wild water swimming all contribute to the fabled ‘high’ following a bracing swim.
 It is this that keeps almost all wild swimmers pushing through the initial cold shock and going back for more and more.
 When so many women going through menopause report feeling down, lost and struggle with aches and pains you can quite see why open swimming might provide a huge therapeutic boost – both physically and psychologically.

 How to plan your cold-water swim

-Before diving in to try wild swimming, read our tips on what to consider when planning your cold-water session:
+Before diving in to try wild swimming, read our tips on what to consider when planning your cold water session:

 Tips to help you during and after your swim:

 - How long should you stay safely in the water?
 It is generally accepted that a good safe rule of thumb when wild swimming is to stay in the water for one minute for one degree of water temperature – so, for example, if the water is 7°C you should stay in safely for seven minutes.
-This figure has now come under scrutiny, however, from experts at The Outdoor Swimming Society who suggest how long you immerse yourself in the water for is more dependent on your size and weight.
+This figure has now come under scrutiny, however, from experts at The Outdoor Swimming Society in the UK who suggest how long you immerse yourself in the water for is more dependent on your size and weight.
 They also point out your tolerance can be affected by your health generally – so if you are stressed, tired, hungover this is likely to affect your resilience and how long you feel able to stay in the water.
 They also suggest some people are just better equipped at dealing with cold temperatures – particularly if they work outdoors, live in cold houses, and regularly exercise outside.
 They warn that you shouldn’t try to get competitive and/or bogged down with all the one minute per degree stuff and suggest you just do whatever feels right for you or as they put it ‘go gently, have fun, drop the macho-minute-per-degree nonsense and do it for you’.

 - Have a swim buddy.
 Don’t head out into the open water on your own.
 If you are not part of a swimming group or don’t have anyone to go in the water with you, at least take someone to stay on dry land to remind you to come out and/or let you know how long you have been in.

 - Dress for it.
 You can invest in a neoprene (a type of synthetic rubber that is waterproof and has good insulating properties) swimming costume and/or wetsuit plus a swimming cap and possibly neoprene gloves and socks.
 Some wild swimming regulars, however, point out that a wetsuit can be difficult to get in and out of and in the winter, it can be a pain to get off in a hurry, whereas with a costume you can whip it off quickly and begin the process of warming up.
 Others also say wearing a costume as opposed to a wetsuit also helps them to feel more of the sensation of the water against their skin – making it more of an immersive and relaxing experience.
-To prepare for coming out of the water, take flip flops and leave them at the water’s edge and have an item of warm clothing like a thick towelling robe or large hoodie ready to throw on asap.
+To prepare for coming out of the water, take flip flops/thongs and leave them at the water’s edge and have an item of warm clothing like a thick towelling robe or large hoodie ready to throw on asap.